sttp-book/sttp-book/chapters/intelligent-testing/mutation-testing.md

 There are other heuristics to decrease the execution time, like e-selective or cluster mutants and operators, but we will not go into detail about those heuristics here.

+{% hint style='tip' %}
+Note that, for now, we talked about _first-order mutation_.
+Mutants are created by just a single mutation operator.
+In other words, each mutant contains just a single mistake.
+However, we can also consider _higher-order mutations_, where we apply more than a single mutation operator to generate a mutant exists.
+The idea is that, by combining different mutation operations, we end up with mutants that are harder to be killed.

+For interested readers, we suggest the paper [_Higher Order Mutation Testing_](https://www.sciencedirect.com/science/article/abs/pii/S0950584909000688) by Jia and Harman.
+{% endhint %}

 ## Tools

 To perform mutation testing you can use one of many publicly available tools.